h011o/pwn.college_Madhav/Hello Hackers/Challenges.md

 3. Command History

 # 1. Intro to Commands
-This challenge asks you to invoke the hello command to get the flag
+This challenge asks you to invoke the hello command to get the flag.

 ## My solve
 **Flag:** `pwn.college{cJN2__KOOkXeKU38nVt-B5hT-QD.QX3YjM1wSM5kjNzEzW}`